spotinst/help/src/docs/ocean/tutorials/spot-kubernetes-controller/ocean-controller-two-ts.md

 ## Step 4: Is the Ocean Controller Running but not Responding?

-If the controller pod is running, but is not responding, do the following:
+If the controller pod is running but is not responding, do the following:

 1. The controller needs DNS resolution.
 Ensure the DNS pods are not in a pending state.
 ```bash